-The TMA Community Gallery, located in the west wing of the Museum's lower level, hosts free exhibitions of artwork created by select groups in the greater Toledo region.
+The TMA Community Gallery, located in the west wing of the Museum's lower level, hosts free exhibitions of artwork created by students of TMA programs.
 Eclectic and diverse, the exhibitions feature contemporary works in a variety of media.

 Art After School